 IPO range breakout stocks with cult followings are not the types of breaks that you want to short.
 That is the “hard work” trade.
 The “smart work” trade is to join the bunch and take the easy money while it lasts.

 If you'd like to follow my trades in real time click the "Join Now" button at the bottom of the page.
-For those that will and have asked, in honor of my birthday month I am giving anyone who signs up a discount to start.
-Just use the code GUEST on checkout.
+For those that will and have asked, use the code 1ST on checkout for a discount with no commitment beyond one month.